alicemunsal/dohex/DoHex2.md

 Each component can have a different complexity, we can omit unnecessary parts and libraries.

 Component parts and libraries provide facade interfaces as a service for usability and testability.
-We can develop internal functionalities of this services with test driven development techniques.
+We can develop internal functionalities of that part only writing unit test for provided service with test driven development techniques.
 In this way, we can get deep classes[^10] and we can decouple unit tests from their internal implementations for easier refactoring.